-If you work for a publicly traded company, inquire with your HR about employee stock purchase programs, stock options, and RSUs.
+If you work for a publicly traded company, inquire with your HR about employee benefits such as stock purchase programs, stock options, and RSUs.
 And participate in the program.

 You won’t escape taxes so plan to minimize your tax liability.
 Factor taxes in your financial independence planning.
 Use tax-advantaged accounts available with Roth IRAs being the better alternative.
 There are IRS limits to tax-advantaged accounts but if eligible should be part of your plan.

 Since you don’t take a tax deduction for Roth IRA contributions (after-tax income), those contributions and their investment earnings grow tax-free.
 In fact, the IRS gets no cut when you take your contributions back out, and you can do that at any time, at any age.
 This is especially important for people reaching financial independence before 59½, the typical age for accessing retirement accounts without a penalty.